- Starter

 What can you do with EDI messages in Etlworks

-Create EDI Formats To work with EDI messages, it is required to create an EDI Format. |
+Create EDI Formats To work with EDI messages, you first need to create an EDI Format in Etlworks. |

-ETL EDI messages into any destination As a user, I want to be able to parse EDI messages and then save the data to the database or a file. |
+ETL EDI messages into any destination With Etlworks, it’s possible to parse EDI messages and save the extracted data directly to a database or a file format of choice. |

 Convert EDI messages to a diffrent formats such as XML, JSON, Parquet or Avro Create a Flow that converts an EDI message to a different format without requiring mapping. |